 The Slovenian national focal point is a part of the Information Unit for Illicit Drugs (IUID), which is located at the National Institute of Public Health of the Republic of Slovenia (NIPH).
 The NIPH collects, organises and analyses health-related statistical data in the fields of diagnoses, attendance, staff and visiting hours in outpatient facilities, outpatient specialist services and hospitals.
 The legal basis for the establishment of the Slovenian national focal point is the Prevention of Illicit Drug Abuse and Treatment of Drug Addictions Act (1999).

-The Spanish national focal point is located within the Government Delegation for the National Plan on Drugs, a government organisation under the auspice of the Ministry of Health, Social Policy and Equality.
+The Spanish national focal point is located within the Government Delegation for the National Plan on Drugs, a government organisation under the auspices of the Ministry of Health, Consumer Affairs and Welfare.
 The Government Delegation for the National Plan on Drugs is entrusted with coordination of different aspects of drug policy, ranging from drug trafficking to responses to the drug problem.

 Plaza de España, 17

 Head of national focal point: María Azucena Martí Palacios

 The Swedish national focal point is located within the Public Health Agency of Sweden, which is responsible for national public health issues.
 The agency promotes good public health by building and disseminating knowledge to healthcare professionals and others responsible for infectious disease control and public health.

 S-831 40 Östersund